usnistgov/FIPS201/_FIPS201/federation.md

 # 7. Federation Considerations for PIV {#s-7}

-Federation protocols allow a trusted identity provider (IdP) to assert a subscriber's identity to a relying party (RP) across a network in a secure and verifiable fashion.
+Federation protocols allow a trusted identity provider (IdP) to assert a subscriber's identity to an RP across a network in a secure and verifiable fashion.
 The process and requirements for federation systems are discussed in depth in [[SP 800-63C]](#ref-sp-800-63C).

 ## 7.1 Connecting PIV to Federation {#s-7-1}